 Community pharmacies may have already experienced the recent reductions to Medi-Cal reimbursements under the new NADAC payment system.
 On May 31, 2019 a bureaucratic state decision made by former Governor Brown’s Administration became effective that will deny life-saving medicines to Medi-Cal patients.
 If implemented, it will prevent community pharmacies from being able to provide vital medicines for California’s most vulnerable populations.

 So how did we get here?
 In the summer of 2016, the federal Centers for Medicare and Medicaid Services adopted a rule to change how pharmacies are paid for dispensing prescription medicines.
 CMS is requiring every state to adopt new rules to conform with the federal standard but did not say how states should do this.

 The new methodology developed by the California Department of Health Care Services will result in denying life-saving medicines for Medi-Cal patients.
 In fact, it has already started resulting in catastrophic reductions to Medi-Cal reimbursement rates for hundreds of locally owned pharmacies that serve Medi-Cal patients.

 And what’s worse, is that it is not JUST forward-looking cuts.
 DHCS announced it is collecting two years of retroactive payments from community pharmacies that currently serve Medi-Cal patients, dating back to April 2017.

 What does this mean?
 About 3 million medically fragile beneficiaries stand to lose access to their essential, life-saving medicines.
 Particularly those patients with:

-- and those who are in long-term care facilities.
+- Seniors and adults with disabilities living in long-term care facilities.